vilmosioo/WP-User-Contact/README.md

 # WP User Contact

-Just another WordPress plugin.

-## Description

-TODO Long description
+A simple WordPress plugin that adds additional contact details to registered users.

 ### Contribute!

-If you have suggestions for a new add-on, feel free to email me at TODO.
-Alternatively, you can fork the plugin from [Gihub]()
+If you have suggestions for a new add-on, feel free to email me at ioo.vilmos [at] gmail.
+Alternatively, you can fork the plugin from [Gihub](https://github.com/vilmosioo/WP-User-Contact)

-Or follow updates on [Twitter]()!
+Or follow updates on [Twitter](http://twitter.com/vilmosioo)!

 ### Installation